 Tanjiro’s scar (which appears to be unchanged from when he battled Rui) is completely redesigned.
 We witness his scar evolve from a simple pattern to a flame after the Hashira Training Arc.
 This mark then stays with the same design until the story’s finale.

-At his demon state, Tanjiro has three flame marks.
+In his demon state, Tanjiro has three flame marks.
 The one on the left grows and falls down his nose, and the two on the right side of his face are smaller.
 One is on the opposite side of his usual mark, while the tiniest one begins at his jaw.
 While there is no way of knowing if they are Demon Slayers Marks, their similarity is obvious.

 This will depend on the context of the question.
 If it involves all the Demon Slayers throughout history, it is safe to assume that Yoriichi Tsugikuni could easily defeat Tanjiro.
 However, for the Taisho Era, Tanjiro’s period, he is considered the strongest Demon Slayer.